alantoris/kiu-journeys-search/README.md

 Search for flight journeys between two cities on a specific date.

+**Note:** Past date validation is currently disabled for testing purposes since the external API only returns historical data from 2021-12-31.
+Future versions should include past date validation to reject queries for dates before today.

 #### Parameters

 | Parameter | Type | Required | Format | Description |